Chelsea F.C.: Abramovich ownership (2003–2022)

 With the club facing an apparent financial crisis, Bates unexpectedly sold Chelsea F.C. in June 2003 for £60 million.
 In so doing, he reportedly recognised a personal profit of £17 million on the club he had bought for £1 in 1982 (his stake had been diluted to just below 30% over the years).
 The club's new owner was Russian oligarch and billionaire Roman Abramovich, who took on responsibility for the club's £80 million of debt, quickly paying some of it.
-Sergei Pugachev alleged Chelsea was bought on Putin's orders, an allegation Abramovich has denied.
+Russian businessman Sergei Pugachev alleged Chelsea was bought on the orders of Vladimir Putin, an allegation Abramovich has denied.
 Bates mentioned that Abramovich was in talks to buy Manchester United and Tottenham Hotspur before he bought Chelsea in a deal sealed in a day.

 Chelsea players celebrate their first UEFA Champions League title against Bayern Munich (2012).

 Over £100 million was spent on new players, but Ranieri was unable to deliver any trophies, and was replaced by José Mourinho.
 Under Mourinho, Chelsea became the fifth English team to win back-to-back league championships since the Second World War (2004–05 and 2005–06), in addition to winning an FA Cup (2007) and two League Cups (2005 and 2007).
 After a poor start to the 2007–08 season, Mourinho was replaced by Avram Grant, who led the club to their first UEFA Champions League final, which they lost on penalties to Manchester United.
 The club did not turn a profit in the first nine years of Abramovich's ownership, and made record losses of £140m in June 2005.